 Criminology at Edinburgh is home to a collegiate and committed group of scholars and students.
-Building on a distinguished legacy of criminological research at Edinburgh Law School, we take a broad view of the study of criminology and are proud to place equal importance on theoretical and policy-focused research, and to incorporate perspectives from the local to the global.
+Building on a distinguished and impactful legacy of criminological research at the Edinburgh Law School, we take a broad view of the study of crime, criminology and criminal justice.
+We are proud to place equal importance on theoretical and policy-focused research, and to incorporate perspectives from the local to the global.
 Our work encompasses a broad range of methodologies including qualitative approaches, large-scale quantitative data analysis, and mixed methods.
 We actively incorporate our research into our teaching, ensuring it is current and topical.

 We work collaboratively with policy makers and practitioners from Scotland, the wider UK, and internationally.
-Our research has been highly influential in supporting policy making and legislative change in Scotland through our working partnerships with organisations such as the Scottish Government, Police Scotland, the Scottish Prison Service and the voluntary sector), as well as communities and the wider public to shape how problems of crime and justice are thought about and to build safe and just societies.
+Our research has been highly influential in supporting policy making and legislative change in Scotland through our working partnerships with organisations such as the Scottish Government, Police Scotland, the Scottish Prison Service and the voluntary sector, as well as our engagement with communities and the wider public.
+We are committed to shaping how problems of crime and justice are thought about in order to build safe and just societies.

 As well as a range of undergraduate courses, we teach two Postgraduate Masters programmes: an MSc in Criminology and Criminal Justice; and an MSc in Global Crime, Justice and Security.
-We are especially proud of our PhD community and warmly welcome applications from prospective students with an interest in our areas of expertise.
+We have a large and diverse community of PhD students and warmly welcome applications and enquiries from prospective students with an interest in our areas of expertise.

 Andy Aydin-Aitchison, Senior Lecturer in Criminology